-The Board and Management have successfully led the Bank through a period of significant challenges.
-Increasing interest rates, geopolitical challenges and inflation have provided significant headwinds during the period.
-However, the Bank withstood these challenges and continued to focus on delivering value for our customers and focussing on our team members.
+The Board and Management have successfully led the Bank through a period of significant change.
+Changing interest rates, geopolitical challenges and inflation have provided headwinds in the recent past.
+The Bank navigated through these challenges and continues to focus on delivering value for our customers and focussing on our team members.